danielealbano/cachegrand/docs/architecture/fast-fixed-memory-allocator.md

 The implementation relies on 3 foundational blocks:
-- a slab slot represents an object, it follows the data-oriented pattern whereas the metadata are kept separated from the actual data providing flexibility to achieve better performance but also to keep the data cacheline-aligned and, if needed, page-aligned.
+- a slab slot represents an object, it follows the data-oriented pattern whereas the metadata are kept separated from the actual data providing flexibility to achieve better performance but also to keep the data cacheline-aligned and, if needed, page-aligned;
-- a slab slice represents a block of memory, the metadata themselves are held at the beginning followed by the metadata of the slab slots.
+- a slab slice represents a block of aligned memory, the metadata themselves are held at the beginning followed by the metadata of the slab slots;
 - a slab allocator that keeps track of the allocated slices, the available and occupied slots, the size of the objects, the metrics, it also allows to keep track of the allocated slices.

 The terminology in place is slightly different from what can be commonly found on internet:
-- a slab slice is a slab, for this implementation it matches a hugepage
+- a slab slice is a slab, for this implementation it matches a region of memory;
-- a slab slot is an object managed by the object cache
+- a slab slot is an object managed by the object cache;
+- a region is an aligned memory region, it can be a hugepage or a region of memory allocated via mmap.

-To be able to provide a `O(1)` for the alloc/free operations FFMA relies on the hugepages of 2MB, that are the slab slices, and a double linked list used to track the available objects, kept at the beginning, and the used objects kept at the end.
+To be able to provide a `O(1)` for the alloc/free operations FFMA relies on the aligned memory allocations, that are the slab slices, and a double linked list used to track the available objects, kept at the beginning, and the used objects kept at the end.

-FFMA is lock-less in the hot-path and uses atomic operations in the slow-path, it's also numa-aware as all the hugepages are fetched from the numa-domain executing the core.
+FFMA is lock-less in the hot-path and uses atomic operations in the slow-path, it's also numa-aware as all the memory is fetched from the numa-domain executing the core.

+FFMA is capable of releasing the memory allocated by the slab slices to the OS immediately after the last object is freed, although one slab is always kept hot.
+This memory allocator doesn't use `madvise(MADV_DONTNEED)` or `madvise(MADV_FREE)` to release the memory to the OS, it uses the `munmap` because it's very efficient in releasing the memory to the OS and therefore the extra cost of the `munmap` is amortized avoiding having to have an additional garbage collector thread that would have to run periodically to release the memory to the OS.

+In terms of security, in addition to using guard pages to catch memory overflows, another huge advantage of using FFMA comes from a secure memory allocation, the memory allocated by FFMA is always allocated using a random address in memory, this is achieved by using the `mmap` with the `MAP_FIXED_NOREPLACE` flag, and de-facto makes it impossible to try to guess the address of the memory allocated by FFMA providing an additional layer of security against memory attacks.

 ### Data Structures